Rtility/ERC721AStaker/README.md

+# 🚧 ERC721AStaker
-# 🚧 ERC721AStaker, a soft staking contract for ERC721AQueryable
+ A soft staking contract for ERC721AQueryable.

 # ⚠️ Disclaimer